Understanding Goat Milk for Young Child: Benefits and Safety Guidelines

 - Gentle on the stomach with less risk of gas and bloating

-- Creamy texture and taste babies tend to like
+- Creamy texture and taste little one's tend to like

 What Are the Side Effects of Goat Milk for Newborns?

-It’s important to differentiate between fresh goat milk and goat milk infant formula.
-Feeding babies unmodified goat milk may lead to issues such as:
+It’s important to differentiate between fresh goat milk and goat milk formula.
+Feeding little one's unmodified goat milk may lead to issues such as:

 - Low folic acid levels, which can lead to anemia